-He retired in 2008 and is a director of a number of public and private companies and a senior adviser to Capstan Capital, having previously been a non executive director of both Atrium Underwriting and Alfred McAlpine.
+He retired in 2008 and is a director of a number of public and private companies, is Chairman of Eddie Stobart Logistics plc and Cranborne Chase Asset Finance Limited and a senior adviser to Capstan Capital, having previously been a non executive director of both Atrium Underwriting and Alfred McAlpine.

 Mark has over 20 years automotive retail experience and is considered to be a highly experienced executive from the automotive dealership sector.
 He was the Group Operations Director of Hartwell PLC from 2001 to 2003, an Operations Board Director of Reg Vardy PLC from 2003 to 2004 and became the founder and CEO of Cambria in 2006.

 James graduated from Manchester University with a BA in Accounting and Finance, he then qualified as a Chartered Accountant (ACA) in 2001 and passed the Joint Insolvency Examination Board (JIEB) exams in 2005.
 James spent 8 years with Grant Thornton in their automotive service team before joining Cambria in May 2007.
 James has significant experience in corporate finance, restructuring and due diligence in the automotive retail sector.